 Yes, walking is exercising.
 It does not require any equipment, location, or a trainer.
 You can walk for as long as you want or as much as you need.
 Walking allows you to absorb the sight in your neighborhood and effortlessly increase your physical activity.

 Keep your cardio exercise at a lower intensity than usual.
 Working out during your period should not be stressful.
-Whether you are cycling, jogging, or swimming, go easy and consider working out for a shorter period.
+Whether you are cycling, jogging, or swimming, go easy and consider working out for a shorter period or a lesser intensity.

 Pilates And Yoga For Menstruation Cramps

 Yoga and pilates are great for reducing period cramps and muscular fatigue.
 Yoga helps relax your muscles, while pilates is excellent for stretching the muscles.
-You can also consider doing hot yoga.
+You can also consider doing hot yoga, just make sure to hydrate before, during, and after.

 Low-Volume Strength Training